mehrdadtari/Decentralized-Store/README.md

 for different products.

 ## Running the code
+1. Installing Metamask and add "Sepolia testnet" to it.
+You should deposit some ETH to it through a Sepolia faucet.
-1. Deploying the "Store Factory" smart contract in Remix.
-You can find it under ethereum/
+2. Deploying the "Store Factory" smart contract in Remix.
+You can find it under ethereum/contracts.
+You should copy "store.sol" file to Remix.
+Then, compile and deploy "Store Factory" smart contract from it.
+You should deploy it to Sepolia testnet.
+3. Copy the address where you have deployed "Store Factory" smart contract and paste it in "factory.js" under ethereum.
+It is recommended to replace "Store.json" and "StoreFactory.json" files under